ffizer/ffizer/docs/src/builtin_functions.md

-# Template Helpers / Functions
+# Template Helpers / Functions <!-- omit in toc -->

 Helpers extend the template to generate or to transform content.